c9obvi/little-toolbox/steamShortcut.md

 open steam://run/410340
 ```

-# Open Steam
-open -a steam

-# Wait for Steam to launch (adjust time if necessary)
-sleep 10

-# Launch Liftoff via Steam with its Steam ID
-open steam://run/410340

 ### Setup Instructions

 1. **Create the Script File**: Create a new file with a `.sh` extension, for example, `launch_liftoff.sh`.